 Our Recommended Extended Warranty Providers

-Below, we discuss both of these providers and how to decide between them.
+Below, we discuss both of these extended vehicle warranty providers and how to decide between them.

 Best Coverage: Endurance

 Endurance offers direct-to-consumer extended warranties, which means that warranty services and claims are handled directly by Endurance.
 There is no middleman or underwriting provider.
-We named Endurance as the Best Overall provider.
+We named Endurance as the Best Coverage provider.

 Here are a few things our review team likes about Endurance: